AnkushRoy-code/SplitWave/JOURNAL.md

 ## 18th July 2025 - Working IRL

+So after a lot of things.
+A LOT OF PLANNING.
+A lot of RESEARCH.
+AND AFTER A LOT OF SHIT.
+Almost after 2 months.
+I started to work on my keeb.

 Today at 11PM I set out to solder all my diodes to the left half.
 I was really excited to work on it.
 But this time it was not going as good as it did yesterday.
 IDK why.